flox/flox/CONTRIBUTING.md

 We employ [commitizen](https://commitizen-tools.github.io/commitizen/)
 to help enforcing those rules.

-**Commit messges that explain the content of the commit are appreciated**
+**Commit messages that explain the content of the commit are appreciated**

 -----